okami101/vuetify-admin/docs/guide/tutorial.md

 ![users-list](/assets/tutorial/users-list.png)

-:::tip FIELDS DOCUMENTATION
+::: tip FIELDS DOCUMENTATION
 More detail [here](crud/list.md#fields).
 See [all supported fields](components/fields.md).
 :::

-:::tip LABEL CUSTOMIZATION
+::: tip LABEL CUSTOMIZATION
 You can use `label` property to customize header column label.
 However, it's more appropriate to use locales of Vue I18n, because you will have to think about it only once for all fields and inputs, as the default `source` prop will be the main key.
 Each property of each resource must follow a convention in order to be recognized.
 See [dedicated section](i18n.md) if you want more.
 :::

-:::tip CELL TEMPLATING
+::: details CELL TEMPLATING
 You can of course use full Vue.js power for customize all columns instead of using field type thanks to [cell slots](crud/list.md#field-templating).

 Imagine you want customize address cell with complete information :